di-brian/clan-fight-performance-tracker/README.md

 **Kills and Deaths:** Your total kills and deaths during the fight, based on either built in KDR, kill messages in chat or loot piles

 **Average Tank Time:** The amount of time you tanked a pile for on average over all your deaths.
-Live tank time while being piled is displayed in ()
+Live tank time while being piled is displayed in ().

 **Average Return Time:** The average amount of time it took you to return to the fight.
 Live return time is displayed in ().
-Note: Will not display until you have at least one death.

 Displaying of all of these is configurable in the plugin settings: